FayeCarter/WhatStack/README.md

 # Specifications

 During our time at makers we have been blocked.
 A lot.
-Asking for help can be tough, it's difficult to acknowledge your own ignorance and sometimes places can be less than welcoming to newcomers asking a question that's been covered before - think back to all the times you've seen someone on stackoverflow saying "that's a stupid question" or "This is a duplicate of \<some other question which while similar isn't actually your question>" we decided that
+Asking for help can be tough, it's difficult to acknowledge your own ignorance and sometimes places can be less than welcoming to newcomers asking a question that's been covered before.
+Think back to all the times you've seen someone on Stack Overflow saying "that's a stupid question" or "This is a duplicate of \<some other question which while similar isn't actually your question>"

+We decided that

 - it shouldn't be so hard to ask for help
 - you can reach a solution quicker through a 5 minute conversation than posting a question on a message board and hoping someone gets back to you with something more positive than "that's a stupid question"